What to Do If You're Targeted by Discrimination at Work

 Employee handbooks and company records, including internal communications and the employee’s personnel file, can also be procured to substantiate allegations.

-“People in certain categories are scrutinized more heavily,” adds Messing, with notable upticks during periods of economic instability.
-A “cyclical pattern of harshness” ensues, she says, as companies seek to maximize control over their staffing by eliminating employees with young children or protected characteristics, like an advanced age, pregnancy or disabling medical condition.
+“People in certain categories are scrutinized more heavily,” adds Messing—with notable upticks during periods of economic instability.
+A “cyclical pattern of harshness” ensues, she says, as companies seek to maximize control over their staffing by eliminating employees with young children or protected characteristics, like advanced age, pregnancy, or disabling medical conditions.

 After an older man “was terminated out of the blue without any warnings or write-ups,” Fogelman found that a new manager was singling out the employee while younger workers were given multiple chances to correct behaviors.